Quentin Crisp: Influence and legacy

-Sting dedicated his song "Englishman in New York" (1987) to Crisp.
-He had jokingly remarked "that he looked forward to receiving his naturalisation papers so that he could commit a crime and not be deported."
-In late 1986 Sting visited Crisp in his apartment and was told over dinner, and the next three days, what life had been like for a homosexual man in the largely homophobic Great Britain of the 1920s to the 1960s.
+Sting dedicated his song "Englishman in New York" (1987) to Crisp, who had jokingly remarked "that he looked forward to receiving his naturalisation papers so that he could commit a crime and not be deported."
+In late 1986, Sting visited Crisp in her apartment and was told over dinner, and over the next three days, what life had been like for a homosexual man in the largely homophobic Great Britain of the 1920s to the 1960s.
 Sting was both shocked and fascinated and decided to write the song.
 It includes the lines:

 Sting says, "Well, it's partly about me and partly about Quentin.
 Again, I was looking for a metaphor.
 Quentin is a hero of mine, someone I know very well.
-He is gay and he was gay at a time in history when it was dangerous to be so.
-He had people beating up on him on a daily basis, largely with the consent of the public."
+[Quentin] is gay and [she] was gay at a time in history when it was dangerous to be so.
+[She] had people beating up on [her] on a daily basis, largely with the consent of the public."

 Crisp was the subject of a photographic portrait by Herb Ritts and was also chronicled in Andy Warhol's diaries.

-In his 1995 autobiography Take It Like a Man, singer Boy George discusses how he had felt an affinity towards Crisp during his childhood, as they faced similar problems as young homosexual people living in homophobic surroundings.
+In his 1995 autobiography Take It Like a Man, singer Boy George says he felt an affinity towards Crisp during his childhood, as they faced similar problems being gay and growing up in homophobic surroundings.

 In 1991, a documentary about Crisp, Resident Alien, was released by Greycat Films.
-Crisp was then the subject of the play Resident Alien, by Tim Fountain, which starred his friend Bette Bourne.
+Crisp was then the subject of the play Resident Alien, by Tim Fountain, which starred her friend Bette Bourne.
 The play opened in 1999 at the Bush Theatre in London; in 2001, it transferred to the New York Theatre Workshop where it won two Obies (for performance and design).
-In 2002, it won a Herald Angel (Best Actor) at the Edinburgh Festival; subsequent productions have been seen across the US and Australia.
+In 2002, it won a Herald Angel (Best Actress) at the Edinburgh Festival; subsequent productions have been seen across the US and Australia.

 The 1981 synthpop song No G.D.M by German electro band Gina X Performance is dedicated to Crisp.
-The song The Ballad of Jack Eric Williams (and Other Three-Named Composers) from William Finn's 2003 song-cycle Elegies refers to him.
+The song The Ballad of Jack Eric Williams (and Other Three-Named Composers) from William Finn's 2003 song-cycle Elegies refers to her.